samibadra/Hierarchal-Page-Table-Simulation/README.md

 4. type the number of bits for each level (starting at level 0) the amount of numbers provided will determine the level count for the page tree (i.e. entering 4 number will create 4 level page tree)

 ##Sample Invocations
-`pagetable -t tracefile 8 12`
+`pagetable -t trace_file 8 12`
 This will construct a 2 level page table with 8 bits for level 0, and 12 bits for level 1.
-It will process ALL of the memory references in 'tracefile', and output each logical to physical address to stdout)
+It will process ALL of the memory references in 'trace_file', and output each logical to physical address to stdout)

 `pagetable –n 1000000 –p page.txt trace_file 8 7 4`
 This will Construct a 3 level page table with 8 bits for level 0, 7 bits for level 1, and 4 bits for level 2.
 It will only process the first 1 million memory references, and write the mappings of valid pages to file page.txt)